brunoreis/palestraGraphQL/GraphQLArticle.md

 # Introduction

-## Overview
+## Who is this article for?

-This is a big article describing and teaching **a full stack architecture using PHP, Symfony, Doctrine, GraphQL, ApolloJS and React**.
-I'm happy with this architecture, so much that I decided to write this and share it with you.
+In this article, we will explore **a full stack architecture using PHP, Symfony, Doctrine, GraphQL, ApolloJS and React**.
+If you are considering to set up an architecture with GraphQL in PHP, I encourage you to read this article.

-This will happen in two different and alternated ways.
-In some places I just explain some decisions and how to set up the libs that are used.
-In other places, I'll drive you through the code, showing some examples and how data flows between the architectural layers.

-We have a lot to cover and I decided to mix these two approaches in a didactical way.
-I can't promisse you won't get bored in such a bit technical text.
-But I can say **I did my best here to transmit the most important parts I learned these last months building this system.**
+I also take some time to show how I solved the most pressing challenges I found while learning, so reading through this will also be helpful to those more experienced.

 The code we are going to use as a reference is also a big bonus.
-It's an open source app already built with this architecture.
-When I was studying some of these technologies, I felt that there were missing code examples on the community for a lot of topics.
-So **I hope that the repositories of knowledge management Telegram tool we are using as an example will serve to help you** with a lot of nice examples to inspire you.
+It's an open source App built with this architecture.
+When I was studying, I felt that there were missing code examples on the community, so **I hope that the repositories we are using will be usefull to your own study**.

 Here they are: